Aspirnaut™ – Undergraduate Discovery Science Experience in Renal Biology and Disease

 - To augment the discovery science experience with guided professional skills development and guided self-discovery.

-Participants reside on the campus of Vanderbilt University and conduct research activities at Vanderbilt University Medical Center (VUMC).
+Participants conduct research activities at Vanderbilt University Medical Center (VUMC).
 Research assignments are coordinated under the direction of Billy Hudson, Ph.D., Scientific Director for the Aspirnaut™ Summer Research Internship Program and Director of the Vanderbilt Center for Matrix Biology.
 Interns join a mentor research lab and work with a mentor on the topic of renal biology and disease.
 Interns are fully engaged in their research project and meet regularly to discuss their projects with scientific mentors and to interact with distinguished guest speakers.
 At the end of the program, interns prepare abstracts, give oral and poster presentations to their peers and mentors, and attend the KUH Undergraduate Research Conference.

 Activities and assignments will vary within a standard nine-to-five timeframe in laboratory atmospheres, with evenings and weekends available for the participants to complete assignments.
 In addition to the laboratory experience, participants receive training in a variety of areas including science communication skills, individual career planning, psychological principles for thriving, and more.
 There is plenty of free time to explore the university, the city of Nashville, and its surrounding areas.